 - The positive effects of Pluto include regeneration, clarity, intuition, flair, and perseverance

-- The negative effects of Pluto include anxiety, mourning, manipulation, action, self-destruction, and death
+- The negative effects include anxiety, mourning, manipulation, action, self-destruction, and death

-- On a symbolic level, Pluto represents transformation, impulses, instinct, power, sexuality, death and rebirth, intensity, and ambition
+- On a symbolic level, this planet represents transformation, impulses, instinct, power, sexuality, death and rebirth, intensity, and ambition

 - Orbital period (the time it takes for Pluto to revolve around the Sun): 248 years

-- Bodily functions linked with Pluto: Genetics, blood filtration, death, rebirth
+- Bodily functions linked: Genetics, blood filtration, death, rebirth

 >>> So, there you go, you’re now an expert on this planet!
 That said, there’s still so much to learn about our solar system, especially when it comes to knowing which planet rules over your sign, so open your mind and watch the night sky become alive before your very eyes!